Complete Guide to Living in France

 Join a Sports Club or an Association

 Doing a sport is a great way to meet new like-minded people.
-No matter whether you choose a team sport like football or rugby, or you decide to join a cycling club or gym, you’ll be immediately mixing with a rich and varied group of new people.
+No matter whether you choose a team sport like football or rugby, or you decide to join a cycling club, a nearby pétanque association or a gym, you’ll be immediately mixing with a rich and varied group of new people.

 France has a system of 1901 associations for all sorts of activities, from art and culture to sport and fitness.
 Joining an association, like playing a sport, cards, a musical instrument or painting is the key to accessing people with whom you’re likely to have lots in common.